 The travel assistance card is a ticket that makes it possible for those who have difficulty in using public transport by themselves to take a friend or escort with them to help.
 The holder of the travel assistance card must have a valid ticket for his or her journey and lends the travel assistance card to the person who is travelling to give assistance.
 The travel assistance card can only be used in combination with another valid ticket.
 The card is personal and the name of the customer (the person entitled to the service) is printed on the ticket.
 The card is only valid together with a valid ID document.

 In the case of a ticket inspection, the customer must be able to show a valid ticket, travel assistance card and ID with the same name as on the travel assistance card.
 When travelling on a vehicle without a card reader, the customer shall have a validity receipt for the travel assistance card.
-The card is valid for 8 months at a time.
+The card is valid a maximum of two years at a time.

 Some special conditions apply to mobility services.
-More information can be found at www.Västtrafik.se.
+More information can be found at the section about Transportation service (Färdtjänst).